 Berkshire Hathaway B (BRK.B) Dips More Than Broader Markets: What You Should Know

+Prior to today's trading, shares of the company had gained 2.2% over the past month.
+This has lagged the Finance sector's gain of 2.38% and outpaced the S&P 500's gain of 1.74% in that time.

-BRK.B will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from BRK.B as it approaches its next earnings release.
 The company is expected to report EPS of $2.58, up 7.05% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for BRK.B.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.61% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.61% lower within the past month.
 BRK.B is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that BRK.B has a Forward P/E ratio of 24.38 right now.
-For comparison, its industry has an average Forward P/E of 15.15, which means BRK.B is trading at a premium to the group.
+In terms of valuation, BRK.B is currently trading at a Forward P/E ratio of 23.48.
+This represents a premium compared to its industry's average Forward P/E of 14.83.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report